Skip to main content

 Key Services

-• Histone Modification Panel analysis, covering all major histone marks
+• Epiproteomic Histone Modification Panel analysis covering major histone marks.

-• Advanced proteomics sample preparation from body fluids (blood, urine, saliva, CSF), tissue, secretome, exosome and mitochondria
+• Advanced sample preparation from body fluids (blood, urine, saliva, CSF) as well tissue, secretome, exosome and mitochondria.

 Equipment